Vera001-Ogu/DSA-Excel-Project/README.md

 ##   AMAZON PRODUCT REVIEW
-This is a Data Analysis on Amazon sales record aimed to generate insight into the sales performance of the available products.By analyzing the given data we got insight about the data and gave necessary recommendation.
+This is a Data Analysis on Amazon sales record aimed to generate insight into the sales performance of the available products.By analyzing the given data I got insight about the data and gave necessary recommendation.

 ### DATA SOURCES
 The primary source of this data is Ms Excel and it was shared by The Incubator Hub to the Digital Skillup Africa data analysis student as a project topic.